Mejituu/spotmicroai-website/docs/training.md

 ![PyBullet](assets/spot_prog_terrain.png)

 Notice that when the simulation resets, the terrain changes.
-What you cannot see is that the robot's link masses and frictions also change under the hood:
+What you cannot see is that the robot's link masses and frictions also change under the hood for added training robustness:

 ![PyBullet](assets/spot_random_terrain.gif)